Market-specific

 Surfaces how pricing, value, alternatives, and buying objections appear in AI answers.

-Forces the assistant to reveal whether it has stable sources or only vague memory.
+Forces the assistant to reveal whether it has stable sources or only vague source recall.

 Why this matters